Anthony Johnstone: Federal judicial service

-On September 2, 2022, President Joe Biden announced his intent to nominate Johnstone to serve as a United States circuit judge for the Ninth Circuit.
+On September 2, 2022, President Joe Biden announced his intent to nominate Johnstone to serve as a United States circuit judge for the United States Court of Appeals for the Ninth Circuit.
 On September 6, 2022, his nomination was sent to the Senate.
 President Biden nominated Johnstone to the seat to be vacated by Judge Sidney R. Thomas, who announced his intent to assume senior status upon confirmation of a successor.
 Senator Steve Daines of Montana opposed his nomination, saying that Johnstone was too political and partisan to be a judge and that the White House had not adequately consulted him on the nomination.
 On October 12, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 He was questioned about his views on election integrity and religious freedom issues.
 On December 1, 2022, his nomination was favorably reported by the committee by an 11–10 vote.
 On January 3, 2023, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated later the same day.
 On February 2, 2023, the committee failed to report his nomination by a 10–10 vote.
 On February 9, 2023, his nomination was favorably reported by the committee by an 11–10 vote.
 On April 25, 2023, Majority Leader Chuck Schumer filed cloture on his nomination.
 On April 27, 2023, the Senate invoked cloture on his nomination by a 50–45 vote.
 On May 1, 2023, his nomination was confirmed by a 49–45 vote.
 He received his judicial commission on May 5, 2023.